jasition/pandoc_resume/markdown/resume.md

 ----

-> Kotlin / Java engineer and technical leader with more than 20 years hands-on experience in full development cycle.
+> Highly motivated, passionate and detail-oriented Kotlin / Java engineer with more than 20 years hands-on experience in developing innovative solutions for challenging projects.
-> Passionate about achieving business outcomes with the appropriate use of technology.
+> Possess a strong technical background in low-latency financial systems.

 ----